 You are reading a portion of writings from the #1 National Best-Seller, "Simple Reminders."
 Click to learn more and ORDER your copy today!

 |It is by withholding what you deeply need from others, that you keep it from yourself.

 |When you put your needs into service in the lives of others, your needs will then be met.

 |The love and attention you always thought you wanted from someone else, is the love and attention you first need to give to yourself.

 |What we fear we often bring upon ourselves.

 Human Potential Thought Leader ✮ WSJ & USA Today Best-Selling Author ✮ Top Social Media Influencer ✮ UN Appointed Global Champion ✮ 12+ MILLION Social Subscribers ✮ Reaching 50+ Million Weekly ✮ Syndicated on People Magazine & Huffington Post Celebrity ✮ Co-Founder of McGill Media & Simple Reminders, SRN, and the Royal Society

-"I live in Austin, Texas with my wife Jenni, and I have three amazing daughters.
+"I live in Miami with my wife Jenni, and I have three amazing daughters.
 I am a simple person, who as a boy, ran around barefoot on a dirt-road in Alabama — dreaming of being a writer.
 I am probably best known as a writer of pithy sayings and small, simple aphorisms which have found their way into tens-of-thousands of publications, including by some of the biggest publishers in the world.
 I love to inspire people and show them their inner-beauty.
 I see the world spiritually.
 My mission is to cause people to consider kinder ways in which we could do business, structure our relationships and treat the world."
 Bio